-- Schools will work collaboratively with staff to increase individual and collective efficacy through targeted professional development using Hattie's Visible Learning and Teaching meta-analysis as a foundation. - Administrator professional learning will focus on effective instructional leadership through research based practices such as the Excellent Learning Environments (ELE's). - Effective utilization of Collaborative Response and data analysis to improve teacher instructional efficacy and student achievement. - Continued refinement and utilization of a continuum of supports and services to improve teacher instructional efficacy and student achievement in all LRSD schools. - Professional development sessions will be offered on Inter-School Collaboration Days, Divisional Professional Development Days and at other times as appropriate through the calendar year to improve instructional efficacy and student achievement. - All students are involved in setting and achieving goals. - Staff will use Provincial Test data to inform instructional practice and prepare students for provincial achievement exams. - Offer Diploma preparation programming to any students writing 30-level diploma exams. - Examine academic data and implement appropriate interventions, professional learning and resources that will have the greatest impact on student achievement growth. - Engage grade 9 teachers to identify barriers to student success and implement best practices. - All schools will administer the STAR Reading & Math Assessments three times per year.
+- Schools will work collaboratively with staff to increase individual and collective efficacy through targeted professional development using Hattie's Visible Learning and Teaching meta-analysis as a foundation. - Administrator professional learning will focus on effective instructional leadership through research based practices such as the Excellent Learning Environments (ELE's). - Effective utilization of Collaborative Response, divisional and school-based data analysis to improve teacher instructional efficacy and student achievement. - Continued refinement and utilization of a continuum of supports and services to improve teacher instructional efficacy and student achievement in all LRSD schools. - Professional development sessions will be offered on Inter-School Collaboration Days, Divisional Professional Development Days and at other times as appropriate through the calendar year to improve instructional efficacy and student achievement. - Staff will engage in Communities of Practice to strengthen instructional efficacy to improve student learning and achievement. - All students are involved in setting and achieving goals. - Staff will use Provincial Test data and strand analysis from the Division Dashboard to inform instructional practice and prepare students for provincial achievement exams.Offer Diploma preparation programming to any students writing 30-level diploma exams. - Examine academic data and implement appropriate interventions, professional learning and resources that will have the greatest impact on student achievement growth. - Collaborate with Grade 7-9 teachers to identify and apply high-impact instructional strategies to support academic success

+- All schools will administer the STAR Reading & Math Assessments three times per year. - Provide opportunities for teachers to access professional development on high impact instructional practices.